 Summary:

-The Ferris Independent School District (ISD) in Texas is home to three elementary schools serving students from prekindergarten through 5th grade.
-These schools, Lucy Mae McDonald Elementary, Lee Longino Elementary, and Hazel Ingram Elementary, serve a predominantly Hispanic student population, with economic disadvantage being a significant challenge across the district.
+The Ferris Independent School District (Isd) in Texas is home to three elementary schools: Lucy Mae McDonald Elementary, Lee Longino Elementary, and Hazel Ingram Elementary.
+These schools serve a predominantly low-income student population, with high percentages of students receiving free or reduced-price lunch, ranging from 76.52% to 92.57%.

 Thank you for your feedback!